mixpanel/docs/pages/docs/admin/data-governance/lexicon.md

 1. Select a property to drop.
 The Drop icon appears.
 ![Lexicon Drop Properties](/lexicon-drop-properties.png)
-2. Click Drop.
+2. Click **Drop**.
 A warning indicates that you cannot recover the data that you choose to drop.
 Click Drop to confirm.
 The status of the property will indicate Dropped.

 ### Undropping Events